PeteSumners/Voxel-Wasteland/README.md

 F - build blocks

 ## Quirks
-You can't strafe in midair without using a jetpack
+You can't strafe in midair